itsSanalog/sanalog.net/sanastro/src/content/blog/about.md

 # Why

-I like making things. <span style="font-family: 'Comic Neue'">Design is my passion</span>.
+I like making things. <b style="font-family: 'Comic Neue'">Design is my passion</b>.
 It's a wonderful realm of countless disciplines, and the only one where I can enjoy:

 - Writing
 - Graphics and visualisation
 - Programming
 - 3D modelling
 - Games

 ..all at once.

 This site exists for me.
 For me to learn, remember, and reminisce (more likely, cringe at).
 It is a place for me to write, for its own sake, not necessarily for someone else to read.
 It is public though, for someone with a weird taste in reading to enjoy.